debasist/AntinoDevops/day1.md

 Check with Process status - `ps` or `ps -e`
 To  Update anything and upgrade  - `sudo apt update` & `sudo apt upgrade` To give root access to any user - `su -`
+To exit and save in VI editor - `:wq`
+To change permission and directory - chmod u=rwx new_file.txt
+Chown - Command To change ownership of the file
+Chmod - Command to change the permission and directories of the file